 Tights

 I have a confession to make.
-In the late 70s and 80s, when the sports industry hadn’t caught up with the needs of the runners, I wore women’s pantyhose and more specifically my mother’s old pairs when the weather was so cold, but I still needed to go out training.
-Luckily for me and my mother, running tights, even for rugby players, are accepted nowadays.
-My standard rule is that if it is less than five degrees Celsius / 41 degrees Fahrenheit, I wear my tights.
+In the late 70s and 80s, when the sports industry hadn’t caught up with the needs of the runners, I wore women’s pantyhose and, more specifically, my mother’s old pairs when the weather was so cold, but I still needed to go out training.
+Luckily for my mother and me, running tights, even for rugby players, are accepted nowadays.
+My standard rule is that I wear my tights if it is less than five degrees Celsius / 41 degrees Fahrenheit.

 What to look for